BIDS/repro-case-studies/case-studies/rjleveque.md

   - Using version control of some sort is the single most important first step.

   - Make a habit of cleaning up code used to produce final results so that it's well documented and all the necessary steps are clearly laid out.
 Then run through them from scratch if possible to insure that it works.
 Even if you don't plan to share it with others, your future self will thank you.

+  - If you do share code and/or data, do so in an archival repository that issues a DOI, and attach a license.

 ## Would you recommend any specific resources for learning more about reproducibility?